 Governor’s Island Day Trip and Picnic

-A scenic eight-minute ferry ride whisks families away to Governors Island, a serene escape from Manhattan’s bustling streets.
+A scenic eight-minute ferry ride whisks families away to Governors Island, offering a serene escape from Manhattan’s bustling streets.
+Budget-friendly activities range from exploring historic Fort Jay to spreading blankets in Hammock Grove for a packed lunch.

 Greenwich Village Art Galleries and Washington Square